toolness/jetpack-e10s/README.md

 This is a Jetpack package that allows Firefox addons to be created that execute in a separate process from Firefox itself.

-This package contains examples and the following sub-packages:
+This package contains the following sub-packages:

   * <code>[e10s-core][]</code> makes the Jetpack platform multi-process-aware.
 Specifically, it replaces parts of Jetpack's module loader to allow non-chrome-privileged modules to be loaded in a separate process.
 Citing this package as a dependency in an addon's `package.json` will cause it to be loaded and executed with the semantics described in the rest of this document.